Natsu-Akatsuki/memo/开发笔记/source/C++/ProgrammingModel.md

 endif(CCACHE_FOUND)
 ```

-## 实战
+## Q&A

 ### [c++中的翻译单元是什么？](https://stackoverflow.com/questions/1106149/what-is-a-translation-unit-in-c)

-According to [standard C++](http://www.efnetcpp.org/wiki/ISO/IEC_14882) ([wayback machine link](http://web.archive.org/web/20070403232333/http://www.efnetcpp.org/wiki/ISO/IEC_14882)) : A translation unit is the basic unit of compilation in C++.
+According to [standard C++](http://www.efnetcpp.org/wiki/ISO/IEC_14882) （[wayback machine link](http://web.archive.org/web/20070403232333/http://www.efnetcpp.org/wiki/ISO/IEC_14882)）: A translation unit is the basic unit of compilation in C++.
 It consists of the contents of **a single source file**, plus the contents of any header files directly or indirectly included by it, minus those lines that were ignored using conditional preprocessing statements.

 ### [precompile source file的#号是什么？](https://stackoverflow.com/questions/25137743/where-do-we-use-i-files-and-how-do-we-generate-them)